ahmedbesbes/multi-label-sentiment-classifier/README.md

 ### Things that will be done next (PR are welcome)

 - Deploying the model
-- Crafting a small UI with React
+- Crafting a small UI with React or Streamlit

 ### Link to the trained model